- Business and Employment

 Elizabeth Warren Calls for Breaking Up the Banks— Magazine headline, April 2015

 The Third President of the United States Was Worried About Banks

-The famous quote from Thomas Jefferson is generally abbreviated as shown both above and below, but here is the full context of his original statement:
+The famous quote from Thomas Jefferson is generally abbreviated as shown both below, but here is the full context of his original statement:

 "I believe that banking institutions are more dangerous to our liberties than standing armies.
 If the American people ever allow private banks to control the issue of their currency, first by inflation, then by deflation, the banks and corporations that will grow up around (the banks) will deprive the people of all property until their children wake-up homeless on the continent their fathers conquered.
 The issuing power should be taken from the banks and restored to the people, to whom it properly belongs."